samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Guides/IntroToBodilessConcepts.md

 an Editor to select and place components within it.
 Refactor the `Gallery` component to use the `FlowContainer` container.

-First, create some styled variations of `GalleryTile` with different colored borders.
-Add the following to `Gallery.tsx` just after the line where `asGalleryTile` is defined:
+First, create some styled variations of `CaptionedImage` with different colored borders.
+Add the following to `Gallery.tsx` just after the imports:

 ```tsx
 const withBlueBorder = addClasses('border-blue-400');